kevpstephens/scene-together/api/README.md

 ## 📄 License

-Educational project - Tech Returners Bootcamp
+This is a portfolio project built for and commissioned by Tech Returners.

 ---